EstiShay/portfolio/README.md

 ### Github

-This project can be found on [Github](https://github.com/EstiShay/portfolio).
+This project can be viewed [Github](https://estishay.github.io/portfolio/).

 ### License